MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 * the force (in meters per second) currently applied to the sensor along its pitch, yaw, and roll rotational axes
 * the force (in meters per second squared) currently applied to the sensor along its X, Y, and Z axes

+{{box op="start" cssClass="boxed tipBox"}}
-**Note:** Misty's IMU orients its heading to 0/360 degrees each time Misty boots up or resets her real-time controller.
+**Tip:** Misty's IMU orients its heading to 0/360 degrees each time Misty boots up or resets her real-time controller.
 For Misty, a `yaw` value of 0/360 degrees does **not** represent true north unless Misty is facing true north when the IMU orients its heading.
 Additionally, because the IMU is located in Misty's torso, readings from the IMU only change when Misty's body moves.
 They do not change relative to the position of Misty's head.
+{{box op="end"}}

 To stream IMU data from Misty to the [Command Center](http://sdk.mistyrobotics.com/command-center/):